Menu

 Visa and residence permit - what is the difference?

-A visa allows you to enter Germany.
-An application for a visa is issued by the local German embassy in the country of origin or the country of residence of the person applying.
-The visa's period of validity depends on which type of visa you applied for.
-The Schengen visa (category "C") permits a short-term stay of up to 90 days within a time frame of 180 days.
-The national visa (category "D") is issued to persons who wish to study, work or stay permanently in the Federal Republic of Germany.
+A visa entitles the holder to enter the Federal Republic of Germany and is applied for at the responsible German mission abroad, i.e. the German embassy or consulate general, in the home country or in the country of regular residence.
+The Schengen visa (category “C”) allows a short-term stay of up to 90 days within 180 days.
+A national visa (category “D”) is issued for persons who wish to study, work or reside permanently in the Federal Republic of Germany.

 Overview of residence titles